-Today’s CSR is all about involving employee engagement, this creates the most impact for the business and the causes that are supported.
-This sends a clear message that employees are valued and that they can make a difference in their community.
+Today’s Corporate Social Responsibility (CSR) is all about getting employees involved and engaged, as it can creater the bigger impact for the business and the causes that are supported.
+It sends a clear message that employees are valued and that they can make a difference in their community.

 While “giving back” resonates with most people, the practical execution of a CSR program that aligns with the business, and guarantees participation from all employees can be a challenge.